MellongLau/AMMethod2Implement/README.md

 AMMethod2Implement
 ==================

-A simple Xcode plugin to generate implement code for the selected method.
+A simple Xcode plugin to generate implement code for the selected method and const string.

+##New Feature:
-Now support `extern NSString * const` implement.
+1. Support `extern NSString * const` implement.
+2. Support multiline method implement.

 ## Install